zxchange2001/omala/docs/faq.md

 ## How can I set the quantization type for the K/V cache?

-The K/V context cache can be quantised to significantly reduce memory usage.
+The K/V context cache can be quantised to significantly reduce memory usage when Flash Attention is enabled.

 You can set the quantization type in a number of ways: